caseycesari/caseycesari.github.com/_posts/2013-12-23-italian-market-changes.md

 categories: [blog]
 ---

 Jeff Gammage looks into how immigrants from Mexico and Vietnam are creating a more diverse Italian Market.
-I used current and historical Census data to analyze demographic changes in the area.
+I analyzed current and historical Census data to quantify demographic changes in the area surrounding the Market and in South Philly.